keyboardDrummer/cloudformation-ide-tooling/README.md

 `sbt languageServerJVM/fastvscode`

-to run it with the JVM, and
+or

 `sbt languageServerJS/fastvscode`

-to run it with Node.
-Either will start an instance of VS Code with language support for CloudFormation Templates.
+to start an instance of VS Code with language support for CloudFormation Templates, with the language support running on the JVM or Node respectively.

 #### Browser
 To try out the CFT language tooling in the browser,  run